isaacs/node-glob/README.md

 - `cwd` String path or `file://` string or URL object.
 The current working directory in which to search.
 Defaults to `process.cwd()`.
-This option is always coerced to use forward-slashes as a path separator, because it is not tested as a glob pattern, so there is no need to escape anything.
-See
-  also: "Windows, CWDs, Drive Letters, and UNC Paths", below.
+See also: "Windows, CWDs, Drive Letters, and UNC Paths", below.

   This option may be eiher a string path or a `file://` URL object or string.